 Searching through Google’s news feed this week, I ran across an article by Wendy Fawthrop of the Orange County Register that spotlighted a special library history event.

-A library in California has provided a shining example of how to teach patrons about library history.
-The Paulina June and George Pollak Library at Cal State Fullerton has created an exhibit about its history entitled “Pollak Library: 60 Years of Community Service.”
+A library in California has provided a shining example of how to teach patrons about library history through a fabulous exhibit about its history entitled “Pollak Library: 60 Years of Community Service.”
 Trish Campbell serves as the Curator.

 The exhibit format seems like a great model for other libraries who would like to showcase their rich histories for patrons.
 Libraries arrange exhibits on many topics: let’s arrange some on our libraries’ histories as Pollack has done.

-Hats off to the Pollak Library for an inspiring idea!
+Hats off to Ms. Campbell, her staff, and the Pollak Library for an inspiring idea!